- More Beirut

 Since it was late afternoon, we went out and started walking in the village towards the mosque.
+Actually, it is technically not a mosque, but called a “Khalwa”, translated to “isolation place/nook/sanctum/recess” as it’s far away from people and cities, so that the religious people can concentrate, meditate, discuss, read some scriptures and do rituals freely without any disturbance.
 We came across a gentleman leaving his house with a tray full of fruit, which we stopped to admire.
 He offered us the tray, but we refused; he even came after us to persuade us to take the fruit.
 What nice people everywhere.
-We walked a little more but could still not spot any mosque.
-We walked to where the road ended in a small house and saw a few men, traditionally dressed, sitting on the floor with rosary beads in their hands; I assumed this was the mosque.
+We walked a little more but could still not spot the Khalwa.
+We walked to where the road ended in a small house and saw a few men, traditionally dressed, sitting on the floor with rosary beads in their hands; I assumed this was the Khalwa.

 One man inside motioned with his hands in a gesture asking us to leave, and gestured to another man to escort us.
-This other gentleman, also politely gestured that we should move away from this mosque and walked back with us into the town.
-He spoke no English or French so we could not communicate, but he was friendly.
-I guess the Druze don’t like people who are not of their faith entering their mosques.
+This other gentleman, also politely gestured that we should move away from this Khalwa and walked back with us into the town.
+He spoke no English or French so we could not communicate, but he was friendly & polits.
+I guess the Druze don’t like people who are not of their faith entering their Khalwa.

 We walked past the hall where people had gathered for the funeral ceremonies; men were on the top floor and outside on the street, and women were on the lower floor.
 Some scenes from our walkabout